prin-r/substrate-std-reference-basic-pallet/pallets/std_reference_basic/README.md

 ### Overview

 This pallet exposes capabilities for data relayer to relay external offchain data.
 The relayers are assigned the role by the owner of the pallet.
+After the data is relayed to the storage, others pallet can call getter functions to view the data.

 ```sh
                                Owner 👑